Electron (It's A Test) [Rocket Lab]

 Electron has a carbon composite structure of 1.2 m diameter and 20 m length.

 The powerplant of Electron is Rocket Lab's Rutherford engine using LOX/RP-1 as fuels.
 Rutherford adopts an new electric propulsion cycle, using electric motors to drive its pumps, and is the first oxygen/hydrocarbon engine to use 3D printing for all primary components.
-Electronís first stage is powered by multiple Rutherford engines with a total peak thrust of 146.6 kN.
-Electronís second stage is powered by a Rutherford Vacuum Engine which is tailored to provide improved performance in vacuum conditions.
+Electron’s first stage is powered by multiple Rutherford engines with a total peak thrust of 146.6 kN.
+Electron’s second stage is powered by a Rutherford Vacuum Engine which is tailored to provide improved performance in vacuum conditions.
+An additional kick stage (KS) powered by Rocket Lab's Curie engine running on an unspecified “green” monopropellant is availlable for increased flexibility of the missions.

 To avoid complications with payload processing a containerized approach will be used, where customers encapsulate their satellites in payload fairings provided by the company, which can be stored and easily attached to the rocket shortly before launch.

 Rocket Lab had originally selected Birdling's Flat (Kaitorete Spit), Canterbury, South Island, New Zealand as a launch site.
 It is located 44 km from Christchurch.
 It is unclear if this site remains a future option.
 Due to legal issues, another launch site at Onenui Station on the Mahia peninsula on the North Island was selected for the maiden flights.
-Launch sites in the USA, possibly Cape Canaveral and Pacific Spaceport Complex - Alaska (Kodiak), are also evaluated.
-A consortium including Lockheed Martin is considering an Electron launch site on the AíMhoine peninsula in northern Scotland.
+In October 2018, Rocket Lab selected Wallops Island as the launch pad for the USA.

 |Version||Stage 1||Stage 2||Stage 3|